Documentation

 Services

-Associating services that support or underpin other services can help support incident and or problem resolutions by making it quick and easy to understand how services are related and if there are any dependancies between them.
+Associating services that support or underpin other services can help support incident and or problem resolutions by making it quick and easy to understand how services are related and if there are any dependencies between them.
 Change management can benefit from visualizing impact when considering implementing changes to a service.

 In This Document